Camping Hacks Part 5

 But I tried it anyway.
 I brought six pieces of charcoal and a paper egg carton.
 I cut the egg carton in half and placed the pieces of charcoal in the carton.

-charcoal in egg carton
+Pieces of charcoal in an egg carton

 (Sorry about the fuzzy photo!
 I think I was in a rush to start cooking my breakfast!)